 We checked into Hotel Costes K, a trendy design hotel owned by Hotel Costes which is famous for their music.
 Got one full day in Paris before we fly to Biarritz!
-The first thing on my mind was crepe with bananas + nutella for breakfast
+The first thing on my mind was crepe with bananas + nutella for breakfast at a sidewalk café somewhere in town so I can sit and be a Parisian - watch people (and doggies).

 Wish granted, spent the rest of the day getting lost in the city; went inside Lido to book show tickets, walked past the Arch of Triumph, saw Eifel Tower from a distance, strolled along the river Seine (found my Moulin Rouge posters, yayy!)... ...shopped a little on Saint Germaine, sat outside a café again and sipped tea, went inside Notre Dame.
 Paris looked exactly the same 11 years ago.